trepmag/710s-13ikb/README.md

 # Lenovo ideapad 710S-13IKB linux

-Linux is working well on this device, at least with Ubuntu 16.04 and Linux mint 18.
-Audio need the installation of the latest ALSA driver to work correctly (See instruction bellow).
+Linux is working well on this device, at least with Ubuntu 16.04 and Linux mint 18.  ~~Audio need the installation of the latest ALSA driver to work correctly (See instruction bellow).~~ Audio seems to work out of the box since kernel 4.4.0-62 as with Ubuntu 16.04.2 (kernel 4.8.0-39).

 I quickly tried Ununtu 16.10 which boot successfully from the live disk but once installed the machine refused to boot from; didn't digg at all into this issue.